Cosmic Queries – Dimensional Leaking

 That the dark matter,

-what we call dark matter, is ordinary matter in another universe whose gravity is spilling into our expression.
+what we call dark matter, is ordinary matter in another universe whose gravity is spilling into this.

 It's a thing that would be cool.